An article by Jason S. Sullivan, 08-11-19 (updated 12-01-20)

 When I was in my early teens, someone said to me, “You’re such an introvert!”
-I don’t remember who said it to me, or the context, but I was embarrassed by it.
+I don’t remember who said it to me or the context, but I was embarrassed by it.
 I had a misconception about introverts.
 I felt ashamed and insulted by their comment.
 Labels put us in a box, especially at that age.
 Of all the things kids call each other, you wouldn’t think “introvert” would be hurtful.
-At the time, it was.
+But at the time, it was.
 I felt dejected – “Oh, I guess I’m just an introvert.”

 Fast forward to today, and I realize that, yes, I am an introvert.
 The difference is that now I understand what an introvert is, why I do certain things, and how to better thrive in a world of extroverts.

 By the way, I don’t remember learning much about introverts and extroverts in school.
 That’s a shame.
 The knowledge would have helped me growing up and starting my career.
 Maybe this article will make up for it.

 Let’s start with an overview of introverts and extroverts.

 There is often an “us” versus “them” mentality, especially when it comes to introverts and extroverts.

 Carl Jung, the noted psychologist, theorized that introversion and extroversion are the two main personality types.
 Most people strongly identify with one of these.
 You’re likely to have characteristics of both, though, depending on the situation.

 Introverts prefer their world of thoughts.
 They often prefer to spend time alone.
 Interaction with others drains their energy while being alone recharges their energy.